opensass/aibook/README.md

 ### Create an `.env` File

-Inside the project root, copy and create a file named `.env` from `.env-example`.
+Inside the project root, copy and create a file named `.env` from `.env.example`.
 This file will securely store all your environment variables.

 ```bash
 cp .env.example .env